List of Tracy Beaker Returns characters: Christie Perry

-Christie Perry, portrayed by Vicky Hall, made her first appearance on 29 January 2010 in series 1 of Tracy Beaker Returns during the episode Family Values.
-She departed in series 3 during the episode Belonging.
+Christie Perry, portrayed by Vicky Hall, made her first appearance on 29 January 2010 in series 1 of Tracy Beaker Returns during the episode "Family Values".
+She departed in series 3 during the episode "Belonging".

 Christie and her husband, Matt (Chris Robson) foster Lily (Jessie Williams), Rosie (Claudia Colling & Millie Redfearn) and Poppy (Katie Anderson).
-Lily is returned to The Dumping Ground when things don't work out between her, Christie and Matt.
+Lily is returned to The Dumping Ground when things do not work out between her, Christie and Matt.
 When Gus (Noah Marullo) has an audition, Tracy (Dani Harmer) brings Lily along and stops off at the Perry's.
 Tracy asks Christie to give Lily a chance, but Christie says it has to go through Rob (Neil Armstrong).
 When Tracy notices the Perry's set up a picnic in the garden with Rosie and Poppy, she fetches Lily from the cab and she tells Lily to say sorry to Christie and Matt.
-Lily ends up arguing with Christie and Matt when they have given Poppy a tuna sandwich, something Poppy didn't like and Christie and Matt take the girls inside.
+Lily ends up arguing with Christie and Matt when they have given Poppy a tuna sandwich, something Poppy did not like and Christie and Matt take the girls inside.

 When Lily stays with Christie and Matt, Christie tells Lily that she and Matt have decided she can move in and Lily pretends to be excited when she is actually scared about ruining things for her sisters.
-Christie gives Lily a sign to go on her door, which Matt made, however, her name is spelled "Lilly", but Lily insists it's fine.
+Christie gives Lily a sign to go on her door, which Matt made; however, her name is spelled "Lilly", but Lily insists it's fine.
 With the residents and staff protesting about the council closing The Dumping Ground, Christie asks Mike if she can take Lily home with her, promising to bring her back when it all calms down.
 Carmen (Amy-Leigh Hickman) asks Christie if she can stay with them, but Christie says she is there to collect Lily.
 When Lily hears Christie's voice, Lily climbs onto the roof and she tells Tracy her fears and Tracy promises they can slow things down and tells Lily to go indoors, but Lily falls off the roof.